dungeons-of-moria/umoria/docs/manual.md

     pick it up.
 With the option on, the player gets prompted in all such cases with a description of the object to see if it should be put into the character’s pack.
-7. Rogue-like command set.
+7. Roguelike command set.
 This option controls the command set in use.
 It is off by default.
 8. Show weights in inventory.
 This is off by default: switching it on causes the inventory and equipment listings to include the